-Director Indemnification - Janus Henderson Investors will generally vote in favor of proposals regarding director indemnification arrangements provided such provisions are not deemed excessive or inappropriate.
+Director Indemnification - Janus Henderson Investors will generally vote in favor of proposals regarding director or officer indemnification arrangements provided such provisions are not deemed excessive or inappropriate.

 Uncontested Elections -Janus Henderson Investors will generally vote in favor of director candidates that result in the board having a majority of independent directors and oppose director candidates that result in the board not having a majority of independent directors.
-After taking into consideration country-specific practices, Janus Henderson Investors will generally vote in favor of individual director candidates unless they:
+After taking into consideration country-specific practices, Janus Henderson Investors will generally vote in favor of individual director candidates unless:

-- attend less than 75% of the board and committee meetings without a valid excuse; - ignore or otherwise fail to respond appropriately to shareholder proposals receiving majority shareholder support; - are not responsive to advisory votes on executive compensation matters; - fail to provide appropriate oversight of company's risk management practices; - are non-independent directors and sit on the audit, compensation or nominating committees; - are non-independent directors and the board does not have an audit, compensation, or nominating committee; - are audit committee members and the non-audit fees paid to the auditor are excessive; - are audit committee members and poor accounting practices rise to a level of serious concern, or other serious issues surrounding the audit process or arrangement exist; - serve as directors on an excessive number of boards; - are compensation committee members and the company has poor compensation practices; - adopt a long term poison pill without shareholder approval or make material adverse changes to an existing poison pill; - are the chair of the nominating committee, or are otherwise responsible for the nomination process, of a board that does not have any female directors, and the company has not provided a reasonable explanation for its lack of gender diversity; - are the chair of the responsible committee of a company that is a significant greenhouse gas emitter3 where such company is not taking minimum steps needed to understand, assess, and mitigate risks related to climate change; and/or - amend the company's bylaws or charter without shareholder approval in a manner that materially diminishes shareholders' rights or that could adversely impact shareholders.
+- they attend less than 75% of the board and committee meetings without a valid excuse; - they ignore or otherwise fail to respond appropriately to shareholder proposals receiving majority shareholder support; - they are not responsive to advisory votes on executive compensation matters; - they fail to provide appropriate oversight of company's risk management practices; - they are non-independent directors and sit on the audit, compensation or nominating committees; - they are non-independent directors and the board does not have an audit, compensation, or nominating committee; - they are audit committee members and the non-audit fees paid to the auditor are excessive; - they are audit committee members and poor accounting practices rise to a level of serious concern, or other serious issues surrounding the audit process or arrangement exist; - they serve as directors on an excessive number of boards; - they are compensation committee members and the company has poor compensation practices; - they adopt a long term poison pill without shareholder approval or make material adverse changes to an existing poison pill; - they are the chair of the nominating committee, or are otherwise responsible for the nomination process, of a board that does not have a minimum level of female directors, and the company has not provided a sufficient explanation for its lack of gender diversity; - they are the chair of the nominating committee, or are otherwise responsible for the nomination process, of a board that does not have any apparent racial/ethnic diversity, and the company has not provided a sufficient explanation for its lack of racial/ethnic diversity; - they are the chair of the responsible committee of a company that is a significant greenhouse gas emitter where such company is not taking minimum steps needed to understand, assess, and mitigate risks related to climate change; - they amend the company's bylaws or charter without shareholder approval in a manner that materially diminishes shareholders' rights or that could adversely impact shareholders; and/or - the company employs a capital structure with unequal voting rights.

-Contested Elections - Janus Henderson Investors will evaluate proposals relating to contested director candidates on case-by-case basis.
+Contested Elections - Janus Henderson Investors will generally evaluate proposals relating to contested director candidates on case-by-case basis.